snyk/sweater-comb/docs/intro.md

-# Sweater Comb
+# Intro

-At Snyk, we're starting an API program that aims to maximize the value we provide to developers and the extensibility of our platform through our APIs.

-Such an API needs some guardrails to stay cohesive, consistent and "unsurprising" to its consumers, as the platform scales in the number of concepts it provides and the number of teams delivering them.

-Sweater Comb helps provide some of those guardrails with automation, initially by applying custom [Spectral](https://stoplight.io/open-source/spectral/) linter rules to our OpenAPI specifications.

 ## Why automate?

-Partial automation of our standards yields a tighter feedback loop than a purely manual review of every change.
+Partial automation of ,our standards yields a tighter feedback loop than a purely manual review of every change.

 ### Automation is only part of the solution